Auditions for Fall 2022 will be held in-person from August 23-26, 2022, in Tharp Rehearsal Hall.

 A number of students audition during their senior year of high school; the majority wait until they have arrived on campus.
 Sometimes students wait until the second semester of their freshmen year to try and audition; we would strongly recommend against this as a viable strategy.
-There are rarely spots available in the middle of the season and EWE members accepted in the Fall play for the entire season (Fall and Spring).
-Most EWE students participate for all four years of their undergraduate career.
+There are rarely vacancies in the middle of the season and ensemble members accepted in the Fall play for the entire season (Fall and Spring).
+Most ensemble students participate for all four years of their undergraduate career.
 Therefore, waiting until your sophomore year to audition is also highly inadvisable.
 You would be competing against all of the returning members as well as the incoming class of freshmen, in addition to having not performed regularly for an entire season.

 Auditions for Scholarships/Music Major status